Cranbaerry/A.R.E.S/README.md

 		-Avatar Author

 		-Uploader Tags

+            -Author ID

 	-Browse the logs with image previews of avatars

 	-Mostly-Automatic HotswapingV2 + Set images on upload

 	-HTML Viewer for easy browsing of larger logs

+    -Search by release platforms: search for avatars that have PC or Quest compatability!

 	-Search by tags: These are the tags given during the upload of the avatar